moff-station/moff-station-14/PERSONALITEMS.md

    - Functional personal items cannot be used to acquire items that are not normally available to the job at roundstart.
 2. **Functional personal items cannot add any extra functionality.**
    - For example, a personal item that is a belt cannot have any extra items in it besides the items that are normally available to the job at roundstart.
+   - A good way to easily enforce this is to simply parent to the item you want to mimic, and add a custom name and description.
+This makes it easy if we ever change item fills.

 ### Examples
 - **Allowed**: A custom medical webbing for a Paramedic that has a standard medical belt fill.